What are the office hours?

 Can secondary lymphedema be avoided?

 Yes!
-After a surgery or injury, the patient should avoid heavy activity while recovering and pay particular attention to avoiding additional breaks or cuts on the skin.
+After surgery or injury, the patient should avoid heavy activity while recovering and pay particular attention to avoiding additional breaks or cuts on the skin.
 Additionally, raising the affected limb about the level of the heart whenever possible helps, as well as looking for changes in the skin and keeping skin supple by moisturizing it every day.
 Maintaining an ideal body weight may also reduce the strain on swollen areas and alleviate the symptoms.

 Will my insurance cover treatment for varicose veins?